 Janet Yellen was born on August 13, 1946 in Brooklyn, New York.
 After earning a bachelor’s degree in economics from Brown University in 1967 and a Ph.D. (also in economics) from Yale in 1971, Yellen taught economics at Harvard from 1971-76.
-She then spent two years counseling the Federal Reserve System’s Board of Governors on issues such as international trade and finance, and from 1980-94 she held a faculty position at UC Berkeley’s Haas School of Business.
+She then spent two years counseling the Federal Reserve System’s Board of Governors on issues such as international trade and finance, and from 1980-94 she held a faculty position at UC Berkeley’s Haas School of Business, where she later became a professor emeritus of economics.

 According to Business Insider, one of Yellen’s old high-school classmates describes her as “a classic ’60s liberal.”
 Throughout her career as an economist, Yellen, a Democrat, has been an adherent of Keynesian economic theory.
 As developed by the late British economist John Maynard Keynes, Keynesianism postulates that: (a) the federal government is best equipped to reverse or minimize economic downturns, either by increasing the overall money supply or bankrolling public-sector programs in order to stimulate money exchange; and (b) the Federal Reserve should keep interest rates as low as possible in order to provide low-cost funding for the government, even as the latter engages in deficit-spending and accumulates debt.